2025 Volunteer Information

 Loose objects removed or secured

-Bow rope secured to bow, length must not reach prop/jet
+Bow rope secured to bow, length must not reach engine

 Tether secured to driver (not around wrist) and engine stop switch